Meaningful Music | Poetry

 Why Songs With Imagery Are More Inspiring

 Some songs just sound nice, and that is fine.
-But some songs inspire imagination with their sound and lyrics, taking the listener on a fascinating journey.
-Best song lyrics usually inspire imagination, evoke imagery, and stay with the listeners for years.
-Songs that just sound catchy and fun are great, but songs with deep meaning make an impact on you for the rest of your life.
+But some songs inspire imagination with their sound, lyrics, and symbolism – all working to take the listener on a fascinating journey.
+Best song lyrics usually inspire imagination, and evoke imagery and ideas that stays with the listener for years.
+Songs that just sound catchy and fun are great, but poetic songs with deep meaning make an impact on you for the rest of your life.

 I love finding new songs that take me on a journey inspired by their imagery, and my goal in writing music is to inspire the imagination of others, taking them to beautiful “imagination-land” places.